 Then, import the Platform directory to your MicroEJ SDK workspace as mentioned in the report.
-You should get a ready-to-use MicroEJ Platform project in the workspace available for the MicroEJ Application project to run on.
-You can also check the MicroEJ Platform availability in: Window > Preferences > MicroEJ > Platforms in workspace .
+You should get a ready-to-use MicroEJ Platform project in the workspace available for the MicroEJ Application project to

 Fig. 9: MicroEJ Platform Project